FAQS

 What standard options are included in my home?

-• Porches are only included in the Craftsman 1 and 2 models, all others are additional
+- Porches are only included in the Craftsman and Plainfield A models, all others are additional

 What's not included in the price?

-Once a pre-construction contract is signed, billing will be at published hourly rates for customization and all work that goes into making your house work on your lot.
-This can include design changes, estimating upgrades and changes, site layout, connecting to utilities, permitting, zoning research, meeting with the Conservation Commission, all communication and meetings with you, as well as other work specific to your project.
-Solar systems and appliances are also not included in the price of the home.
+At signing of pre-construction contract, billing will be based on the published hourly rates for customization and all work necessary to adapt a clients house to their lot.
+This includes design changes, estimating, engineering, site layout, connecting to utilities, permitting, zoning research, Conservation Commission meetings, all communication and meetings with the client, as well as other work specific to your project.

 The cost of construction v. the cost of the project